atomwoz/my_project_in_go/README.md

 For safety, you must change the default password for the database.
 It is also recomended to change the database user too.
+NOTE: Everything in `.env` could be overriden by environment variables.

 ```shell
 vim .env